AutarkLabs/open-enterprise/README.md

 ## Contact

-We can generally be found in the [Aragon Planning riot room](https://riot.im/app/#/room/#aragon-planning:matrix.org)

-You may also reach out to us via email at: nest@space.coop

-If you have any questions or want to get involved in our development please let us know!
+We can  be found in the [`autark.community` keybase channel](https://keybase.io/team/autark.community).
+If you have any questions or want to get involved in our development please drop in.

 ## Special Thanks